SriKrishna134/tHinkbot/README.md

 # tHinkbot

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+tHinkbot is a project aimed at helping comunity for the advanced ai chat bot.

 ## Table of Contents